-Most people would agree that it’s not fun to find slugs in your garden.
-They have what seems to be an endless appetite for plants you’re trying to grow.
-They’re also squishy and slimy.
-Don’t give in to disgust, though, or pesticides.
-There are effective pesticide-free techniques for dealing with slugs so that they don’t get out of control in your garden.
+Slugs seem to have an endless appetite for plants you’re trying to grow.
+The good news is there are effective pesticide-free techniques for dealing with slugs so that they don’t get out of control in your garden.

-The University of California recommends that the first step in slug management is “to eliminate, to the extent possible, all places where snails or slugs can hide during the day” .
-These places include boards, stones, debris, grassy or weedy areas, and low-growing branches, if close to your garden.
-Some slug-friendly areas are things that you may not want to remove: ivy and similar ground covers, compost piles, the underside of decks, and water meter boxes , .
-If these areas are close to your garden, you will want to collect and remove slugs from them regularly .
+The University of California recommends that the first step in slug management is “to eliminate, to the extent possible, all places where snails or slugs can hide during the day.”2 These places include boards, stones, debris, grassy or weedy areas, and low-growing branches, if close to your garden.
+Some slug-friendly areas are things that you may not want to remove: ivy and similar ground covers, compost piles, the underside of decks, and water meter boxes.1,2 If these areas are close to your garden, you will want to collect and remove slugs from them regularly.2

-Handpicking slugs “can be very effective if done thoroughly on a regular basis” .
-Here are a few tips to make
+Handpicking slugs “can be very effective if done thoroughly on a regular basis.”2 Here are a few tips to make handpicking work well.2

 - Pick slugs after dark with a flashlight.
 If your garden is dry, water in the late afternoon before you plan to pick.